 It can also help you find issues within your organisation’s structure that could affect collaboration, communication, accountability, performance, and efficiency.
-However, too many businesses still don’t realise the importance of coaching, or how their business could gain from it.
+However, too many businesses still don’t realise the importance of Sigmoid Curve, coaching, or how their business could gain from it.
 Here are 8 signs your business may need executive coaching.

 You Can’t Break Out of the Rut